-Personal At a minimum the following PPE is required at all times while in the construction area: Personal At a minimum the following PPE is required at all times while in the construction area: • Hard Hat • Mard Hat • ANSI approved Safety Glasses w/ Side Shields • More that • Heavy Duty Work Boots - safety toe recommended (No Tennis Shoes) • High Visibility Class II Safety Vest • High Visibility Class II Safety Vest • Additional PPE requirements are task specific (ie., Hearing Protection, Face Shield, etc.) Requirements also apply to all deliver personnel and vendors / suppliers who are coming on site.
-Some specific exposures include: Hearing Loss HEARING PROTECTION - Ear plugs shall be worn when loud noises are present.
-Hearing Loss HEARING PROTECTION - Ear plugs shall be worn when loud noises are present.
-Hand Injuries • Hazards from chemicals • Hazards from chemicals Hand Injuries • Earns or harmful temperature extremes • At least ANSI Cut level 1 or EN Cut level 2) • Exposure to biological pathogens (BBP) • Exposure to biological pathogens (BBP) Respirators- will be required when hazard assessments indicate exposures are above the permissible exposure Tevels.
-Employees required to use respirators must first complete a medical questionnaire, be trained on use and protection • Employees required to use respirators, be trained annually, and have a fit test annually. • Voluntary use of respirators will require employees to read OSHA's Appendix D prior to use.
-Struck by • moving • equipment, Fall • from elevated • Personal • Good housekeeping will be maintained to prevent hazards.
-Injury • All trash will be picked up and thrown away into provided receptacles.
-Injury to other • Material will be staged on carts, racks, or pallets out of the way of entryways, stairways, and walkways. arr • Material will be staged on carts, racks, or pallets out of the way of entryways, stairways, and walkways. ar • Trash receptacles will be emptied when needed. • Fresh receptacles will be emptied when needed. • Recycle bins may be available on site for items that can be recycled. • Spills should be cleaned up immediately to protect health, safety and the environment.
-If large quantities are released, contact the client, and NAC PM.
-Eye Irritation, Chemical storage on jobsites will be identified Chemical • NAC's SDS Book will be available in the iob trailer for reference Personal injury Hearing Loss Hand Injuries Respiratory Protection Struck by moving equipment, Fa from elevated heights Personal Injury to other workers Eye Irritation, Chemical Minimum PPE requirements Additional PPE Requirements Heavy Equipment Used to move materials and earth.
+Additional PPE Requirements Requirements Used to move materials and earth.
 Housekeeping Helps keep jobsites clean and safe.
 Should be done on a regular basis.
-HAZCOM / SDS
+Personal injury Hearing Loss Hand Injuries Protection Struck by moving equipment, Fall from elevated heights Personal Injury to other workers At a minimum the following PPE is required at all times while in the construction area: • Hard Hat • ANSI approved Safety Glasses w/ Side Shields • Heavy Duty Work Boots - safety toe recommended (No Tennis Shoes) • High Visibility Class II Safety Vest • Additional PPE requirements are task specific (ie., Hearing Protection, Face Shield, etc.) • Additional PPE requirements are task specific (ie., Hearing Protection, Face Shield, etc.) Requirements also apply to all deliver personnel and vendors / Suppliers who are coming on site.
+Some specific exposures include: • Hazards Time Class and the worn when loud noises are present. • Hazards from chemicals • Cause cuts, lacerations, abrasions or punctures (At least ANSI Cut level 1 or EN Cut level 2) • Burns or harmful temperature extremes • Exposure to biological pathogens (BPP) • Burns or harmful temperature extremes • Exposure to biological pathogens (BPP) • Burns or harmful temperature extremes • Employees required to use respirators must first complete a medical questionnaire, be trained on use and selection of appropriate respirators will require employees to read OSHA's Appendix D prior to use. • Wear High-vis reflective vests • Wear High-vis reflective vests • Oberators maintain Eye contact with sporters • Stay away from moving equipment and give operators the right of way • Good housekeeping will be maintained to prevent hazards. • Material will be staged on carts, acks, or pallets out of the way of entryways, stainways, and walkways.
+Do not block emergency exits, eyewashes, fire extinguishers or electrical panels. • Trash receptacles will be emptifed when needed. • Recycle bins may be available on site for items that can be recycled.
+Spills should be cleaned up immediately to protect health, safety and the environment.
+If large quantities are released, contact the client, and NAC PM.
+HAZCOM / SDS Eye Irritation, Chemical Chemical storage on jobsites will be identified NAC's SDS Book will be available in the job trailer for reference